37 Best Things To Do In Florence, Italy

 Il Duomo’s Religious Complex

-Finally, let’s look into more details into the buildings that make up the Duomo Complex.
+Finally, let’s look into more details about the buildings that make up the Duomo Complex.

 Santa Maria del Fiore